State Seasonal Update Drought forecast

 Ensemble agreement refers to the level of consensus on the mode among the ensemble members.
 When there is high agreement, it means that most of models are predicting a similar CDI category, suggesting greater confidence in the forecast.
 If the agreement is low, it suggests that there is a wide range of possible outcomes, leading to greater uncertainty in the forecast.

-Past accuracy refers to how the mode of previous forecasts matched the actual CDI categories that occurred for every forecast month in the historical record (1981 –2018), allowing an assessment of the reliability of the current forecast.
-If the model has consistently provided accurate predictions, there is more confidence in its current output.
-However, if past accuracy is low, it might suggest a need for more caution in interpreting the forecast, especially when ensemble agreement is low.
+Past skill refers to how well the model predicts the correct CDI drought category compared to random climatological chance for every forecast month in the historical record (1981 –2018), allowing an assessment of the reliability of the current forecast.
+If the model has consistently provided skilful predictions, there is more confidence in its current output.
+However, if past skill is low, it might suggest a need for more caution in interpreting the forecast, especially when ensemble agreement is low.

 Overview of the DPIRD drought forecast